Good Bye, Old Man…

-Tailwinds and following seas, Old Man!
+Blue Skies and Tailwinds, Old Man!
 We will miss you.

 If you are so inclined, memorial gifts would be welcomed by the Patriot Foundation Trust in support of the National Medal of Honor Heritage Center.
 For more information on the National Medal of Honor Heritage Center, please contact the Patriot Foundation Trust Administrator or make a donation.
 Please make checks payable to Patriot Foundation Trust, PO Box 507, Chattanooga, TN 37401-0507)

 Now, go find “the best” in your day!